 Carrot cake cupcakes baked in a muffin tin.

 5. Cream Cheese Frosting: Using an electric mixer, beat the softened butter and cream cheese together until smooth.
-Add the powdered sugar and vanilla; mix until smooth and delicious.
+Add the powdered sugar and vanilla; mix until smooth.
+It should be structured enough for piping, but if it’s not, just pop it in the fridge for a moment to solidify.

 Mixing cream cheese frosting in a bowl.